noshitsherlock/umbraco-angular/README.md

 ***

 The project is all about using umbraco CMS only for content and consuming it from a different site built in what ever technique of choice.
 More than once have I come across the situation where I wan't to (or have to) use a different frontend than the one that comes with umbraco.
+A live example of the project is supporting this underpage, [http://www.elon.se/stockholm](http://www.elon.se/stockholm).

 Below you can read about the following.
-Creating a simple application with angularjs.
-Setting up the application with the UmbracoAngular provider.

-I have also included the entire UmbracoApiController that I use to extract data from umbraco.
+Creating a simple application with angularjs, setting up the application with the UmbracoAngular provider and also i included the entire UmbracoApiController that I use to extract data from umbraco.
 I have based my example on a new umbraco 7.0.4 installation from nuget and installed the umbraco txt starter kit.

 * [AngularJS application setup](#angularjs)
 * [Umbraco application setup](#umbraco)